KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

+- File servers (FUSE, 9P?).
 - Implement user system in user-space using namespaces.
-- File servers (FUSE, 9P?).
+- Improve `share()` and `claim()` security by specifying a target PID when sharing.
 - Overhaul Desktop Window Manager to use the new security system and file servers?
 - Port LUA and use it for dynamic system configuration.
 - Fully Asynchronous I/O and syscalls (io_uring?).